FLOCK4H/AtomDucky/README.md

   - Reset the board by plugging again
   - Follow **Installing CircuitPython** section in order to erase flash, write, and move .uf2 file.
   - Optional: If you are unable to complete the above steps, please search for a complete reset of your microcrontroller.
 3. If web interface loads forever or fails to load, it's most probably also the drive issue and can be fixed by reinstalling (follow point 2).
+4. If the payload is being partially delivered (since the current buffer size is set to 5 KB, including HTTP headers), try increasing the buffer size (depending on your development board) in the `handle_request` function of `networking.py`.

 [Official CircuitPython Troubleshooting](https://learn.adafruit.com/welcome-to-circuitpython/troubleshooting)